About This Chapter

 14. Youth Violence: Definition & Causes

 Most children act in negative ways at some point in their lives, so what really defines youth violence?
 This lesson examines different types of youth violence, as well as risk factors.
-Case examples will be used throughout to assess your level of understanding.

 15. Benefits of Exercise for Children